Skip to main content

 updated = mem.commit_outcome("DEP-500", OutcomeType.SUCCESS)

-# The trace is attached to the outcome
+# The trace is available after commit

 trace = mem._last_trace